Heated hose: Usage

-Heated hoses are suitable for environments from -40°C to 80°C and can be used in explosion-proof zones 1/21 and 2/22, if required.
+Overview

 A heated hose consists of a flexible hose, through which the media is pumped.
 This hose determines the resistance against temperature and chemicals.
 A heating element is wrapped on the hose and then it is covered with insulation material.
 Possible insulation materials are Polyamid, steel wire or silicone.
 The heating element contains a heat sensor.
 Fittings and fixtures can vary with the application.